Brad Templeton Home

 Micropayments, should they become popular, still beg the question of whether people will pay if they can get material without paying.

-Crowdfunding and advance sale
+Crowdfunding and pre-sale

 Some artists are getting funding for their work by selling copies in advance, before they produce it.
 Through sites like Kickstarter, they can describe a planned project, and then sell copies or access to funders, as well as goodies for true fans.
 The buyers only pay if a target is reached, and then they are owed the finished work.